SuryasnatGit/thrift-distributed-systems-projects/a3-map-reduce/README.md

 Intermediate files in the `intermediate_dir` that have been successfully merged and sorted are deleted to save space and the final output is sent to the `output_dir`.

+While we did not have to increase the amount of Java Heap Space allocated by default, this might be necessary if the chunksize exceeds the amount of memory available, as Sort tasks on each chunk are done in memory, while merges are not.

 # The Server

 The Server acts as dispatcher to all of the compute nodes.
 When the client